quang14github/Parallel-HierFL/README.md

-# Parallel-Hierarchical_FL
+# HFL-DRL

-Implementation of HierFAVG algorithm in [Client-Edge-Cloud Hierarchical Federated Learning](https://arxiv.org/abs/1905.06641) with Pytorch (Parallel programming version).

-For running HierFAVG with Cifar10, model CNN on 1 server, 2 edges and 4 clients:
+For running HFL-DRL with GQUIC-256, model CNN on 1 server, 2 edges and 4 clients:

 1. Install dependencies